tidepool-org/data-analytics/projects/bigdata-processing-pipeline/get-donor-data/README.md

   - This is an example file that uses `get_shared_metadata()` and `get_data()` as modules to retrieve metadata and account data within memory.

 ## dependencies:
-* All files are run within a tidepool-analytics virtual environment (see /data-analytics/readme.md)
+* All files are run within a conda virtual environment (see /data-analytics/readme.md) named, `tbddp` which can be loaded from the environment.yml file
-* *requires a big data environmental file with: import environmentalVariables.py
+* requires a big data environmental file with: import environmentalVariables.py

-## TODO:
-- [ ] Remove deprecated code